Douglas Killam

-Gordon Douglas Killam (1930-2020), known to friends as Doug Killam, was a Canadian scholar of African literature.
+Gordon Douglas Killam (August 26, 1930 – November 17, 2020), known to friends as Doug Killam, was a Canadian scholar of African literature.

 Life

 Killam was born on August 26, 1930, the son of Harry and Margaret Killam of British Columbia.
 After working as a producer with CBC Television, he gained a PhD from University College London in 1964 and moved into academia.
 He travelled and taught in Africa, in Sierra Leone, Nigeria and Tanzania.
-He also taught at Canadian Universities, including UBC, the University of Alberta and University of Acadia.
-At the University of York he was the Foujnding Master of Bethune College.
-At the University of Guelph he made the Department of English a recognised centre of post-colonial studies.
+He also taught at Canadian universities, including the University of British Columbia (UBC), the University of Alberta and University of Acadia.
+At the University of York he was the Founding Master of Bethune College.
+At the University of Guelph, he made the Department of English a recognised centre of post-colonial studies.

-Predeceased by his wife Shelagh (née Anderson) in 1996, Killam died on November 17, 2020 of Parkinson's disease.
+Predeceased by his wife Shelagh (née Anderson) in 1996, Killam died on November 17, 2020, of Parkinson's disease.